behnamasadi/cpp_tutorials/README.md

 read more [here](https://ros-developer.com/2017/11/08/docker/)

-## Configure VSCode to use Ninja Multi-Config for all cmake projects
+## Configure VSCode to use Ninja Multi-Config for all CMake projects

 To configure VSCode to use CMake with the "Ninja Multi-Config" generator for all CMake projects, you can modify the VSCode settings.
 Here's how you can do it: